Youths Climate Action Summit

 “We could also follow the traffic numbers.
-How much people were involved before, during, and after, and this was fantastic.
-To get the visual of when they became engaged, and when they stopped.
+How many people were involved before, during, and after this was fantastic.
+To get a visual of when they became engaged and when they stopped.
 We could see that there was good activity from the moment they got the invitation email,” Dolores explains.
 “And we had good engagement post-event, when they normally have a bit of a fall off because during the live event people are still there and excited, but then after it’s usually “out of sight, out of mind”.
 So this was great to be able to see.”

 “75% of registered users – that includes youths, teachers, observers, organizers, and presenters – were actively writing comments.
 To me, that’s a great number!”